 Subjection to the Law is for Paul and for them in the past – or should be.
 But this appears to be the very reason Paul is writing.
 Some Jews among the believers in Rome appear to want to be under Law and, most likely, to subject Gentiles also to the Law.
 Paul, too, as a lifelong Jew may also have found himself drifting back into old ways of thinking.’
 (Barnett)

-Rom 7:7 What shall we say, then?
+7:7 What shall we say then?
 Is the law sin?
-Certainly not!
-Indeed I would not have known what sin was except through the law.
-For I would not have known what coveting really was if the law had not said, “Do not covet.”
+Absolutely not!
+Certainly, I would not have known sin except through the law.
+For indeed I would not have known what it means to desire something belonging to someone else if the law had not said, “Do not covet.”

 Most of Paul’s references to the law so far have been negative.
 The opening of the present chapter celebrates our discharge from the law, in order that we might be bound to Christ.
 All this could easily lead to the charge of antinomianism against Paul.
 But to the question, “Paul, do you repudiate the law?” the resounding answer is, “Certainly not!”

 Paul has already dealt with an aspect of this question, by rejecting the notion that grace encourages sin, 6:1,15.
 Now he deals with the same kind of problem from the perspective of the law.
 ‘In Rom 6 he has argued that grace does not encourage sin’ on the contrary, it renders sin inadmissible, even inconceivable.
 In Rom 7 he now argues that the law does not create sin and death; on the contrary, it is our fallen human nature which is to blame for them.’
 (Stott)

 The apostle actually has a ambivalent attitude towards the law.
 On the one hand, he defends it as a revelation of a righteous God, vv7-13.
 On the other hand, he is acutely aware of its weakness, in that it is impotent to save, vv14-25.